lexo-ch/acf-seo/README.md

 ## Installation
 1. Go to the [latest release](https://github.com/lexo-ch/acf-seo/releases/latest/).
 2. Under Assets, click on the link named `Version x.y.z`.
 It's a compiled build.
-3. Extract zip file and copy the folder into your `wp-content/plugins` folder and activate ACF SEO in plugins admin page.
+3. Extract zip file and copy the folder into your `wp-content/plugins` folder and activate LEXO ACF SEO in plugins admin page.
 Alternatively, you can use downloaded zip file to install it directly from your plugin admin page.

 ---
 ## Filters
 #### - `acfseo/location`
 *Parameters*
 `apply_filters('acfseo/location', $location);`
-- $location (array) Change the locations where ACF SEO fields should be shown.
+- $location (array) Change the locations where LEXO ACF SEO fields should be shown.
 By default it's shwon only on `page` post type.

 Default `$location` array definition is:
 ```php